SNICScienceCloud/ssc-billing-logger/README.md

     cargo build --release

 The resulting `ssc-billing-logger` executable will be in the `./target/release/` directory which can be deployed to the billing container.

+It depends only on the C runtime and OpenSSL libraries, so as long as the build system and deployment systems are similar enough, you can build on a separate machine.

 Setup
 =====